EQT VAG/MQB Knowledge Base

 OEM VWAG goes to great extents to prevent the catalyst from being damaged and heat it up quickly, they accomplish this with the SAI System, Valve Overlap Tuning and other systems

+The SAI System pumps fresh air into the exhaust stream during cold start when the car is in Warm-Up Fueling Enrichment.
 This is done to lean out the fuel mixture after the cylinder to accelerate the heating of the catalyst to increase its efficiency

 Often VWAG uses the Variable Valve controls to control exhaust temperature by creating additional valve overlap to send inert/neutral gas towards the catalyst to cool it